jniac/timeline/JOURNAL.md

 - Flex
 What about a flex layout?
 Children can get portions of available size from their associated weight.

+---

+**TimelineCanvas**
+Added arrow to figure children contribution to parent width.

+**Mth.js**
+Good name for a Math lib ?
+(have to found a quite-definitive solution for math functions)

 **SpaceProperty**
 `Double` should not be declared in `primitives.js`, `Double` is not as generic as `Range`. `Range` is like `Point`, it could be used in many different cases, for different usages.
 That's why `timeline.space-property.js`has been created.
 However, while re-writing `Double` in `SpaceProperty` i was asking myself if `SpaceProperty` should allow other declaration than the couple `absolute/relative`.
 I started to add `mode`, which could be used in that way: `position: 'free:10 50%', width: 'content'`.
 I can not decide if it's a good or bad idea.